samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 * `clientId` (string): When you Create a New App, Equifax will assign a Client ID per environment for the API Product.
 Console display name: "Client ID".
 * `clientSecret` (string): When you Create a New App, Equifax will assign a Client Secret per environment for the API Product.
 Console display name: "Client Secret".
 * `equifaxSoapApiEnvironment` (string): SOAP API WSDL Environment.
 Console display name: "SOAP API Environment".
-* `memberNumber` (*Type inferred from the provided value*): Unique Identifier of Customer.
+* `memberNumber` (string; *Type inferred from the provided string value*): Unique Identifier of Customer.
 Please contact Equifax Sales Representative during client onboarding for this value.
 Console display name: "Member Number".
 * `password` (string): Password provided by Equifax for SOAP API.
 Console display name: "Password for SOAP API".
 * `username` (string): Username provided by Equifax for SOAP API.
 Console display name: "Username for SOAP API".